Add an IBM Direct Link Connection to a Cloud Router

 Create a PacketFabric Cloud Router connection

-Log in to the PacketFabric portal and select Network > Cloud Routers.
+Log in to the PacketFabric portal and select Cloud Routers on the left.

 Select IBM Cloud.